 In adults, the symptoms of diarrhoea usually improve within two to four days.
 The time that diarrhoea usually lasts for in particular infections can be:

-- campylobacter and salmonella bacterial infections – two to seven days
+- campylobacter and salmonella bacterial infections – up to 10 days

 - giardiasis (infection with the Giardia intestinalis parasite) – several weeks.